roboscienceorg/book/source/Introduction/overview.rst

    :width: 95%
    :align: center

    The small mobile robot illustrates the three aspects of robotic systems: sensing, computing and actuating.

-:numref:`intro-components` shows the basic hardware elements of a typical low cost small mobile robot.
+Figure :numref:`intro-components` shows the basic hardware elements of a typical low cost small mobile robot.
 We can see sensors, software and effectors in this unit.
-There are two sensing systems described in Figure [intro-components].
+There are two sensing systems described in Figure :numref:`intro-components`.
 The familiar sensor is the Microsoft Kinect.
 The Kinect is a type of sensor known as a ranger which is any device that provides distance or range information.
 It also has a built in camera which is integrated with unit.
 The depth sensor returns an array of